 Camp Avalon offers Sedona's only private creek-side campground on the renowned Oak Creek.
 For over 25 years, our grounds have hosted community events and church gatherings and have been the destination of international pilgrimages, with people coming from around the world to connect with the Earth and the Creator amidst the special environment of Camp Avalon.
-Ideal for day- or week-long retreats, prayer, and spiritual gatherings, Camp Avalon provides the seclusion of nature but the convenience of a 10 minute's drive to west Sedona.
+Ideal for a day- or week-long retreats, prayer, and spiritual gatherings, Camp Avalon provides the seclusion of nature but the convenience of a 10-minute drive to West Sedona.

 This is a privately run campground and very well run.
 Staff was very friendly and helpful getting settled in.

 We had a deck campsite to put our tent on and it was great and very pretty overlooking the little river.
 Had to walk the gear a little bit to the deck but wasn't too bad.
 Everyone in the camp was very quite which was nice.
 This location served us well going into Sedona during the day for sightseeing.